Postgraduate research training and development

 Training and development: a step-by-step guide

 - Planning your training and development: Discuss your needs with your supervisor and agree a training plan.
 This plan should include the skills you want to develop, clear and achievable targets for completing training activities and where you will access the opportunities.
 A training plan is personal and based on your own self-analysis so it should be more than a commitment to attend a series of courses offered by your university.
-The plan should be recorded in the PDR, either using the my training plan tab so you can track progress or you can upload your training plan as a document.
+The plan should be recorded in GRAD.

-- Recording and reflecting on your training and development: Most of the workshops and events you take here will automatically appear in the PDR but you will need to record some training yourself, especially any training provided outside the University.
-There is also some private space to record your reflections on training.
+- Recording and reflecting on your training and development: Most of the workshops and events you take here will automatically appear in GRAD but you will need to record some training yourself, especially any training provided outside the University.